banbox/bandoc/bot/en-US/guide/start.md

 * Basic Linux/Windows operations (environment variables, command line, editing configuration files)
 * Fundamentals of the Go language ([Quick Start](https://go.dev/tour/welcome/2))
 * Basic knowledge of quantitative trading

 ::: tip tip
 It is recommended that you quickly learn the relevant basics through DeepSeek
 :::

 ## Installation Requirements
 ### Hardware Requirements
-It is recommended that you use a Linux cloud server with a configuration no less than this:
+* CPU: 2 cores
 * Memory: 2GB
 * Disk: 10GB

-* CPU: 2 cores
+**Local Strategy Research** is recommended to have a configuration no lower than the one mentioned above.

+**Live Deployment** is recommended to directly use the Linux cloud server with the configuration mentioned above.

 ::: tip tip
 This configuration allows for the simultaneous deployment of both the database and the bot.
 Each bot account occupies minimal resources, enabling you to configure hundreds of accounts within a single bot process.
 :::